Third (Soft Machine album): Sides A and B

+Sides C and D

 "Moon in June" is the last song with lyrics that Soft Machine recorded, and their last look back to their progressive rock, pre-jazz sound.
 The song is in three parts.
 The first is a pastiche of vocal themes delivered in a stream of consciousness which varied in live performances.
 Wyatt plays all the instruments in this section.
 The lyrics borrow from Soft Machine's earlier "That's How Much I Need You Now" and "You Don't Remember", but largely from new vignettes recorded in a demo by Wyatt in October 1968 while on holiday in New York state.
 An excerpt from a different demo of Part 1, recorded in November 1968, was included on Robert Wyatt's 2001 Flotsam Jetsam archive compilation.
 The second part features the whole band, and is an instrumental similar to other jazz-rock pieces on the album.

 The third is a drone featuring Wyatt and violinist Rab Spall; Spall's part was recorded separately and was sped up and slowed down to make the violin fit the beats of the music.
 This section also features Wyatt scat singing uncredited renditions of two Kevin Ayers songs: "Singing a Song in the Morning" and "Hat Song".
 A demo of the second and third parts was recorded in Spring 1969, which was spliced onto the October 1968 demo to be included on Soft Machine's 2002 Backwards archival release.
 A live recording from 24 May 1970 in London was released on Backwards, containing a shortened version of parts 2 and 3.
 A pre-Third performance that includes a shortened instrumental Part 1 was recorded live at the Fairfield Halls concert and appears on Soft Machine's 2000 Noisette archive release.

-"Out-Bloody-Rageous" is an instrumental composed by Ratledge, and contains a number of tape loops inspired by the work of Terry Riley.
-Its name inspired the names of the 2005 Soft Machine biography Soft Machine: Out-Bloody-Rageous, and a 2 CD anthology from 2005 entitled Out-Bloody-Rageous An Anthology 1967–1973.
+"Out-Bloody-Rageous" is an instrumental composed by Ratledge, with sections featuring repetitive multi-tracked electric piano parts, in a style inspired by the work of Terry Riley.
+Its name inspired the names of the 2005 Soft Machine biography Soft Machine: Out-Bloody-Rageous, and a 2-CD anthology from 2005 entitled Out-Bloody-Rageous An Anthology 1967–1973.